Will the UK send combat aircraft to Ukraine?

 What military assistance did the UK, the US, NATO and the EU give to Ukraine between 2014 and 2021?

 Planning for the post conflict reconstruction of Ukraine has begun.
-The potential use of sanctioned Russian assets to help fund reconstruction is among the issues being discussed.
+The use of sanctioned Russian assets to help fund reconstruction is among the issues being discussed.

-Describes the effects of the conflict in Ukraine and the number of refugees leaving the country, alongside what aid the UK and others have pledged in 2022/23.
+Describes the effects of the conflict in Ukraine and the number of refugees leaving the country, alongside what aid the UK and others have pledged from 2022.

 How does conflict affect the mental health of refugees, and how has the UK Government responded to the humanitarian crisis in Ukraine?